nvmkpk/SABS/README.md

 For more information about generating urls-to-block list look at this repo: https://github.com/adhell/adprovider

-There is no need to enable them both

 ### Which is better, Adhell of Disconnect Pro?